 - M.A. applicants writing sample

-- Applicants indicating the concentration in creative writing should also submit creative work as a writing sample.
-A good guideline for the creative writing sample is 10 to 20 pages of poetry or 10 to 25 pages of prose (please do not send more than this)
+- Applicants indicating a concentration in creative writing should also submit creative work as a writing sample.
+A good guideline for the creative writing sample is 10 to 20 pages of poetry or 10 to 25 pages of prose (please do not send more than this).